DwinaTech/movies-app/README.md

 ### How to use the App locally :-

--Clone the repository
+- Clone the repository locally `git clone git@github.com:DwinaTech/moves-app.git`

-- Navigate to main directory
+- Navigate to main directory `cd moves-app`

 - Run `npm install` to install node modules